Chase-Shen/Wireguard-VPN-Dashboard/README.md

-# WireGuard Dashboard
+# WireGuard VPN Dashboard

-A self-hosted web dashboard for monitoring a WireGuard VPN server, its peers, and the health of the Ubuntu host running it.
+A self-hosted web dashboard for monitoring a WireGuard VPN server, its peers, and the status of the Ubuntu host running it.

 > [!NOTE]
 > This project is under active development.
 The monitoring interface works, while authentication, device provisioning, and safe privileged WireGuard management are still being built.
-It is not ready for an unprotected public deployment.

 ## What it does